 Bring your cactus back inside if there is a possibility of frost during the night.

-Grow People: Are you in need of a mini vacation like your Christmas cactus?
+Growing People Tip: Are you in need of a mini-vacation like your Christmas cactus?
 Spend 15 minutes in the sunshine every day, relax and take several very long deep breaths.
 See, you feel better already!

 In the fall I’ll give you a couple of secrets to get the best blooms on your cactus ever!

-Would someone do a brag and share their beautiful Christmas cactus pictures that I can share with my fall posting by emailing them to me at SpiritTowerGarden@Yahoo.com.
+Would someone brag and share their beautiful Christmas cactus pictures that I can share with my fall posting by emailing them to me at SpiritTowerGarden@Yahoo.com.